tokenized/tokenized-sdk-example-react/README.md

 phrase backup.
 Show the seed phrase, and confirm the user has correctly recorded it when `useLogInNeedsSeedPhraseBackup` is `true`.

-_Note that in an upcoming release of the SDK, seed phrase backup will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no longer be necessary._

 **Returns**: <code>boolean</code> - `true` when the log in process has paused for seed phrase backup.
 **Category**: hooks/login